geetanjali9361/prime-check-api/README.md

 License
 This project is open source and available under the MIT License.
 Author
-Your Name - your.email@example.com
+Your Name - geetanjali9361@gmail.com

 Acknowledgments

-Thanks to the random number API providers
+Thanks to the random number API providers -https://www.randomnumberapi.com/
-Inspiration from mathematical prime number algorithms